gebn/ExpressionCompiler/README.md

 ## Structure

-We refactored the initial code into three modules:
+We refactored the initial code into several modules for clarity.
+Our project is divided into four namespaces:

  - *Expression*
    Building blocks for creating (`Exp`) and evaluating (`⟦_⟧`) expressions, as well as code to turn them into executable programs (`compile`).